 Anxiety is a mental condition that can have a lot of different symptoms.
 It can cause physical symptoms such as headaches and stomach pains and can even cause panic attacks.
 Anxiety can be hard to diagnose because a lot of the symptoms can be caused by other issues.
 Some people think they’re just depressed or just stressed.
 It can be hard to decide what’s wrong with you, so you may not even bother trying to find the answer.

 Depression and anxiety are more than just a bad day or just something to keep you up at night.
 In fact, plenty of people believe that many of the people diagnosed with these disorders have never had a problem in the first place.
 Mental health professionals and researchers recognize this as a kind of denial.

 Anxiety is a common but misunderstood problem.
 It strikes over 10 million people in the US alone, and they struggle to find any form of help to deal with their symptoms.
-Some seek medical help, and others turn to psychotherapy or therapy via phone apps.
+Some seek medical help.
+Others turn to services that offer Online Therapy in Washington, psychotherapy, or therapy via phone apps.
 There is no single treatment that works for everyone, and many people are left feeling helpless and hopeless about managing their symptoms.

 One minute you’re fine, the next you’re freaking out about a million things, and it all culminates into a panic attack.
 But what to do when you’re diagnosed with anxiety?
 The best thing you can do is learn how to cope and find resources to help you better.